space-sh/space/doc/space-modules/writing-your-own-space-module.md

 Oops, that doesn't look right.
 The reason is that the arguments were not specified as available to be overridden.

-In order to fix that, let's state that the second argument is overridable by adding a `--` switch in front of it:
+In order to fix that, let's state that the arguments from the second argument are overridable by adding a `--` switch in front of it:
 ```yaml
 _env:
     - RUN: FUN Greetings -- World!